AkosoCodes/Library-Management-System/README.md

     <li>Members should be able to see a list of available books, with their title, author and quantity.</li>
     <li>Each book will contain a unique ID, and other factors for easy targeting.</li>
     <li>There can be many quantities of a single book, so that many members can borrow the same one.</li>
-    <li>Librarians will have the option to see a list of all borrowed books, with information of who took them, as well as the due date.</li>
+    <li>Librarians will have the option to see a list of all borrowed books, with information of who took them</li>
     <li>Members will be able to borrow books, return them.</li>
     <li>As with books, each member will have their own ID.</li>
     <li>There should be a validation check of credentials when users are logging in.</li>